The Apps Have It

 There is also an FM listening system in two classrooms to help students with auditory processing, hearing and attention issues.
 A nice side benefit to using the system (which filters out background noise and makes the teacher’s voice more clear) is that all students tend to pay better attention, said Tobie Franklin, Director of Learning Support at the school.

-For assistive technology to be helpful, it’s important that an expert evaluate the student to match their particular needs with the right tool.
+For assistive technology in the classroom to be helpful, it’s important that an expert evaluate the student to match their particular needs with the right tool.
 The Individuals with Disabilities Act (IDEA) requires that technology devices or services be provided to students that need it.
 Students can ask for an assistive technology evaluation as part of their Individual Education Plan evaluation.